sunnysideup/scan-for-bad-npm-packages/README.md

 sudo bash scan-for-bad-npm-packages/scan-for-packages-alternative.sh --list scan-for-bad-npm-packages/compromised-all.txt
 ```

-Ideally, you would run this on all directories that may contain npm pacakges.
+Ideally, you would run this on your whole machine.

 ## Also do